-The Athens Panorama tour lasts approximately 4 hours and it is a relaxed tour, that allows you to make the most out of your visit in the city.
+The Athens Panorama private tour lasts approximately 3 hours and it is a relaxed tour, that allows you to make the most out of your visit to the city.
 It combines the modern and ancient parts of the city and is truly worth taking.

 Itinerary of the Athens Panorama tour

 The Acropolis – the Parthenon – Plaka – Ancient Agora – Roman Agora – Monastiraki – Temple of Vulcan – Thission – Kerameikos – Temple of Zeus – Hadrian’s Arch – Syntagma square – the Parliament – a monument of the Unknown Soldier – The Academy of Art – University – National Library – Omonia Square – Panathenian Stadium – National Gardens – Kolonaki – Lycabettus Hill – picturesque Mikrolimano – Passalimani – Marina Zeas – Piraeus – Averof Battleship

 - It is a relaxed 3-hour private tour of Athens, specially designed for visitors in wheelchair or people with limited mobility

 - It is a harmonious mixture of ancient and modern Athens

 - It includes all the major sites of Athens, such as Plaka, Syntagma Square, Panathenian Stadium, Kolonaki-the high end of Athens, Lycabettus – the highest hill of Athens

 - Admire the Acropolis and the Parthenon without the strenuous climb to the top of the hill